megan-grug/focus-pod/README.md

 ![examples of the project site shown on different sized screens](assets/img/)

-This is a website for
+This is a website to provide users with a number of useful productivity tools on one page.

-It is a mobile first, responsive design and the live website can be viewed [here](https)
+It is a mobile first, responsive design and the live website can be viewed [here](https).

 An example of how the homepage looks on various screensizes is included above.